Matthew J. Behr

 Matthew's practice is concentrated in the defense of public entities in the areas of employment law and municipal liability.
 As well, he defends municipal and county governments, police departments, police officers and school boards in cases relating to civil rights, sexual harassment, age discrimination, race, ethnic, gender and handicap discrimination, and land use issues.
 Matthew also has vast experience in cases involving retaliation and whistle blowing under state law, and his practice involves both federal and state courts.

 Matthew joined Marshall Dennehey in 2003, bringing with him considerable employment law experience.
-He spent the previous three years with an Atlantic City, New Jersey, law firm, working as an associate in the Employment Law/Negligence Defense Department.

 Summary judgment granted in case where employee of a Board of Education brought whistle blowing allegations.